camunda/camunda-docs/versioned_docs/version-8.3/self-managed/modeler/web-modeler/configuration/database.md

 If your database setup requires mandatory tables or functions, flyway may throw an exception like this: `Found non-empty schema(s) "<schema name>" without schema history table!`

-To overcome this issue, please add the property `spring.flyway.baselineOnMigrate: true` to your Web Modeler configuration.
+To overcome this issue, please add the property `spring.flyway.baselineOnMigrate: true` to your Web Modeler configuration and remove it after the schema has been initialized.

 ## Configuring SSL for the database connection